-The difference between homemade crumpets and those out of a packet is like night and day, and you won’t regret putting in a bit of extra effort to whip them up yourself.
-Liv Glazebrook from Kitchen of Treats shares this excellent crumpet recipe — topped with browned butter, honey and a sprinkle of sea salt, it makes for the perfect weekend treat.
+The difference between homemade crumpets and those out of a packet is like night and day, and you won’t regret putting in a bit of extra effort to whip them up yourself — after all, we do have a little more time on our hands at the moment.
+Liv Glazebrook from Kitchen of Treats shares this excellent crumpet recipe — topped with browned butter, honey and a sprinkle of sea salt, it makes for the perfect lockdown breakfast.

 100ml lukewarm water

 1 tbsp active dried yeast

 1 tsp salt

 Flaky sea salt

 1. Gently warm the milk in a small bowl in the microwave.
 Add 100ml of lukewarm water to the milk and then dissolve the yeast and sugar.
 Leave in a warm place for 15 minutes, or until bubbly.

 2. Sift the flour, baking soda and salt into a large bowl.
 Make a well in the centre and pour in the yeast mixture.

 3. Whisk from the centre outwards until smooth.

 4. Cover with a damp tea towel and set aside for 45 minutes or until little bubbles form on the surface.